20 French Conjunctions to Make Your Sentences Flow Effortlessly

 French Correlative Conjunctions

 In some cases, you can join coordinating conjunctions to expand your ideas and express even more complex thoughts.
-This type of conjunction is sometimes referred to as a “correlative conjunction.”

-Here’s a list of correlative conjunctions.
+Below is a list of French correlative conjunctions.

-12. Ou… ou — Either… or
+11. Ou… ou — Either… or

 You can also use ou bien… ou bien (or… or), though the simple ou… ou construction is most typically heard in spoken French.